natthaphummm/blog-backend-101/README.md

 This project is a RESTful API server built with Node.js, Express, TypeScript, and Prisma ORM.
 It provides a backend for managing blog posts, courses, lessons, and user authentication, supporting both blogging and e-learning features.

+> This project is created to practice backend development.

 ## Features

 -   **User Authentication**: Register, login, logout, JWT-based authentication, and role-based authorization (USER, ADMIN).